AsterAphelion/color-from-crism/README.md

 #### Mars Reconnaissance Orbiter HiRISE
 To calculate HiRISE images, use `mtrdr_to_hirise --file="[cube_name].lbl" --fname="[output_name]"`.
 Standard output returns an IRB (NIR-RED-BGR) color image.

-To output an RGB color product, add `--color="RGB"` to the command.
+Additional color output options can be accessed with the `--color=[kwarg]` option.
+Kwargs are "RGB" (RED-BGR-Synthetic Blue, with synthetic blue image calculated using the HiRISE team formulation) and "ENH" (a band-ratio image with the following ratios: R - NIR/RED; G - NIR/BGR, B - RED/BGR).

-#### Curiosity MastCam
+#### Curiosity Mastcam
-To calculate MastCam images, use `mtrdr_to_mastcam --file="[cube_name].lbl" --fname="output_name"`.
-Standard output returns an RGB image equivalent to standard bayer-filtered MastCam color images and grayscale images equivalent to images taken through narrowband filters L1-L6 and R1-R6.
+To calculate Mastcam images, use `mtrdr_to_mastcam --file="[cube_name].lbl" --fname="output_name"`.
+Standard output returns an RGB image equivalent to standard bayer-filtered Mastcam color images and grayscale images equivalent to images taken through narrowband filters L1-L6 and R1-R6.

 If narrowband filter images are not desired, add `--narrowband=False` to the `mtrdr_to_mastcam` inputs.

+#### Perseverance Mastcam-Z
+To calculate Mastcam-Z images, use `mtrdr_to_mastcamz --file="[cube_name].lbl" --fname="output_name"`.
+Standard output returns an RGB image equivalent to standard bayer-filtered Mastcam color images and grayscale images equivalent to images taken through narrowband filters L1-L6 and R2-R6.

+If narrowband filter images are not desired, add `--narrowband=False` to the `mtrdr_to_mastcamz` inputs.

+#### Mars Exploration Rover PanCam
+To calculate PanCam images, use `mtrdr_to_pancam --file="[cube_name].lbl" --fname="output_name"`.
+Standard output returns a natural-color RGB image using the L3-5-7 combination and grayscale images for filters L1-L7 and R1-R7.

+`--color="IRB"` can be used to access the L2-5-7 combination commonly used by the rover team for geological documentation imagery.

+If narrowband filter images are not desired, add `narrowband=False` to the `mtrdr_to_pancam` inputs.

 ## Future improvements

 - Continue implementing color-matching functions for various spacecraft filters, double-check to make sure method is radiometrically accurate.
+- Condense code for spacecraft filter combination if possible.
+- Refine spacecraft filter outputs to be more user-friendly.

 ## Acknowledgements
 This code makes heavy use of the 'ColourSystem' class [described on the SciPython blog](https://scipython.com/blog/converting-a-spectrum-to-a-colour/).
 It also uses the [SpectRes package](https://spectres.readthedocs.io/en/latest/) to convert CIE matching functions to different wavelength ranges.